dereksnow/groket/README.md

 groket
 ======

 Web Development learning website.
-Concepts explained and reinforced using jsbin playgrounds.
+HTML and CSS concepts explained and reinforced using jsbin playgrounds.